web-stream/www/README.md

 ## AaaS - Application as a Stream

-Supported by WebStream.
+AaaS is supported by WebStream.

-WebStream is an ecosystem for web-development
++ WebStream is an ecosystem for web-development

 ## How WebStream work's?